How Do People Travel in the North? An Article in Moskovsky Komsomolets Features New Research from the European University

 Media Publications; Letters of support

-Here is an excerpt from the MK article:
+Here is an excerpt from the story: